Commemorating the Uganda Martyrs. How did the muzungu end up in Namugongo?

 Registration for the walk is going on at the main Kampala Post Office and at the National Theatre.
 Pilgrims can also register by sending 10,000 UGX to Mobile Money tel +256 704 731 215 and +256 773 831 825.
 [Note these are the contacts for 2014; in subsequent years, these may change].

-Martyrs Day itself is celebrated 3rd June every year.
-On this day, hundreds of thousands of people congregate at Namugongo.
+Uganda Martyrs Day is celebrated 3rd June every year.
+On this day, more than a million people congregate at Namugongo.

 No-one can help but be moved by the Martyrs’ incredible stories.
 I’m not a religious person but I was blind-sided by these individuals’ belief, determination and the ultimate sacrifice.

-Join the pilgrims travelling to Kampala on this very special occasion.
+Join the pilgrims travelling to Kampala on this special occasion.

 My pre-filming homework was to read Father Simeon Lourdel, Missionary of Africa, White Father, Apostle of Uganda 1853 to 1890.
 Despite its incredibly dull-sounding name, this account had me hooked from start to finish.
 Catholic missionaries aren’t normally my cup of tea frankly, but the six month journey on foot from the Indian Ocean coast, traversing Tanzania and fighting off wild animals (lions!), sickness and numerous antagonistic tribes to the south of Lake Victoria had me captivated.